0xF331-D3AD/blog/Content/ctf/tryhackme/TonyTheTiger.md

  Retrieve flag:
 > strings be2sOV9.jpg | grep -e '.\\{5,\\}'

----

-- Tony has started a totally unbiased blog about taste-testing various cereals!
-He'd love for you to have a read...
-> THM{Tony_Sure_Loves_Frosted_Flakes}

 ## *Exploit!*

 Ok, so we have JBoss server, vulnerable to CVE-2015-7501.
 Let's not reivent a bicycle and